Drools: Example

 The purpose of dialect "mvel" is to point the getter and setters of the variables of your Plain Old Java Object (POJO) classes.

 Consider the above example, in which a Holiday class is used and inside the circular brackets (parentheses) "month" is used.
-So with the help dialect "mvel" the getter and setters of the variable "month" can be accessed.
+So with the help of dialect "mvel" the getter and setters of the variable "month" can be accessed.

 Dialect "java" is used to help us write our Java code in our rules.
 There is one restriction or characteristic on this.
-We cannot use Java code inside "when" part of the rule but we can use Java code in "then" part.
+We cannot use Java code inside the "when" part of the rule but we can use Java code in the "then" part.

 We can also declare a Reference variable $h1 without the $ symbol.
 There is no restriction on this.
 The main purpose of putting the $ symbol before the variable is to mark the difference between variables of POJO classes and Rules.